 DISCLAIMER: The information provided in this article, other knowledge base articles, and the Compliancy Group website do not, and are not intended to, constitute legal advice.
 All information, content, and materials in the Knowledge Base and on the Compliancy Group website are for general informational purposes only.

 The rules on HIPAA and research can be found in several sections of the HIPAA regulations.
-This article covers the threshold question of whether researchers can be regarded as HIPAA covered entities or business associates.
-The short answer is: sometimes, yes, sometimes no. In situations where a researcher is neither a covered entity nor a business associate, HIPAA does not apply to the researcher.
-This article discusses whether and in what circumstances a researcher can be a covered entity or business associate under HIPAA.
+This article covers the threshold question of whether researchers can be regarded as HIPAA covered entities or business associates in the first place and thus be subject to these rules.
+The short answer is: sometimes, yes, sometimes no.

 A researcher is a covered entity if he or she furnishes healthcare services to individuals, including the subjects of research, and conducts certain transactions in electronic form.

-For example, a researcher who conducts a clinical trial that involves the delivery of routine health care, such as an MRI or liver function test, and transmits health information in electronic form to a third-party payer for payment, would be a covered entity under the Privacy Rule.
+A researcher who conducts a clinical trial that involves the delivery of routine health care, such as an MRI or liver function test, and transmits health information in electronic form to a third-party payer for payment, would be a covered entity under the Privacy Rule.
 Researchers who provide health care to the subjects of research or other individuals would be covered health care providers even if they do not themselves electronically transmit information in connection with a HIPAA transaction, but have other entities, such as a hospital or billing service, conduct such electronic transactions on their behalf.

 HIPAA defines "healthcare" quite specifically.
 Healthcare means care, services, or supplies related to the health of an individual.
 Health care includes, but is not limited to, the following: